dylan7474/ESP32-closestPlane/README.md

 4. Compile and upload.

 ## Operation
 The display refreshes every few seconds showing the closest aircraft's callsign, distance and bearing.
 When an aircraft is closer than 5 km a short beep is generated on the audio output.
+Startup and diagnostic messages are printed to the serial monitor at 115200 baud to aid troubleshooting.

 ## Building in a Codex/Codespace Environment